-“The first time I saw the otherworldly environment—the orange and red cave walls, the massive angled crystals glinting in our headlamps—I hugged a crystal,” says Penny Boston, professor of earth and environmental sciences at New Mexico Tech.
+“The first time I saw the otherworldly environment—the orange and red cave walls, the massive angled crystals glinting in our headlamps—I hugged a crystal,” says Penny Boston, former professor of earth and environmental sciences at New Mexico Tech.
 “And I cried.”

 Never mind that this spot, Mexico’s Cave of the Crystals, had 120-degree temperatures and 90 percent humidity; humans have endured far worse to explore the secret world of caves.
 Of course, caves have long held a strong allure: as shelter and food storage, as canvas for depicting animal and human forms, even as homes and temples.
 They always carry an aura of mystery, which makes visiting the world’s coolest caves a unique adventure.